This is the letter from SARA, a short update for NASA scientists.

 We are done selecting proposals submitted in response to ROSES 2007, and the plots of the time that elapsed between submission and selection, both by program and by proposal, show that selections were made much faster than in prior years, though we handled more proposals than ever before.

 Due to the ice storms and concomitant power outages throughout many states, the proposal due date for our graduate student fellowships, NASA's Earth and Space Science Fellowship (NESSF) Program, has been extended to February 9, 2009 to permit those who lost power enough time to get back online and submit their proposals.
 For further information about NESSF you can view the NESSF solicitation on NSPIRES or contact the administrators.
 For Earth Science: Anne Crouch at hq-nessf-Earth@nasa.gov or (202) 358-0855 and for Heliophysics, Planetary Science, or Astrophysics: Dolores Holland at hq-nessf-Space@nasa.gov or (202) 358-0734.
-This is one of many fellowships that can be found on our student programs page.
+This is one of many fellowships that can be found on our fellowship programs page.

 Paul Hertz presented a 150 slide, three-hour presentation to the NRC committee on the Role and Scope of Mission-Enabling Activities in NASA's Space and Earth Science Missions and excerpts of that will be made available on the SARA web page just as soon as we can fix some small errors and make it 508 compliant.